Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 Broccoli

-Grows best from seed or transplant
+- Grows best from seed or transplant

-- Plant seeds late August – December
+- Start seeds indoors: August – December

-- Plant transplants October – January
+- Plant transplants outside: September 15 – January

 Time to harvest:

-- Seed 120 – 130 days
+- Seed: 120 – 130 days

-- Transplants 80 – 90 days
+- Transplants: 80 – 90 days

 Brussels Sprouts

-How to grow Brussels Sprouts:
+How to grow Brussels sprouts in the low desert Arizona:

-Grows best from transplant
+- Grows best from transplant in the low desert of Arizona.

-Time to harvest: 100 – 120 days
+- Time to harvest: 100 – 120 days

-Good to know: Once buds form, if temperatures are beginning to climb or if you want to harvest all the Brussels sprouts at one time, pinch off the rosette (growing tip at the top of plant) about a month before the desired harvest.
+- Once buds form, if temperatures are beginning to climb or if you want to harvest all the Brussels sprouts at one time, pinch off the rosette (growing tip at the top of plant) about a month before the desired harvest.
 This directs the plant’s energy to increasing the size of the buds and they will develop all at once.

 Cabbage

-Grows best from seed or transplant
+- Grows best from seed or transplant

-- Plant seeds late August – December
+- Start seeds indoors: August – December

-- Plant transplants October – January
+- Plant transplants outside: September 15 – January

 Time to harvest: